Astro-Sean/autophot/README.md

  #include <stdlib.h>
  #endif
 ```
 to every .c file.
+Then you can run the *make* command

+**If the user has no need for image subtraction or wants to use Zogy only, this step can be ignored.**

 <h3>ZOGY</h3>

-* AutoPhOT can also use [Zogy](https://arxiv.org/abs/1601.02655) Which has a python wrapper which can be found [here](https://github.com/dguevel/PyZOGY).
-We can install this from Github.
-First we can clone the Github repository to the current directory:
+AutoPhOT can also use [Zogy](https://arxiv.org/abs/1601.02655) which has a python wrapper and can be found [here](https://github.com/dguevel/PyZOGY).
+We can install this straight from Github.
+Make sure the correct environment is activated. we can clone the Github repository to the current directory:

 ```bash
 git clone https://github.com/dguevel/PyZOGY